Plantar Fasciitis Runner

 Product highlights

 The outsole of the Glycerin 15 features a divided crash pad in its heel.
 As a result, the shoe has a smooth transition from the heel to the toe.
-At the forefoot, the shoes have IDEAL Pressure Zones which absorb and disperse shock.
-Brooks includes the Super DNA midsole for better cushioning.

 To give the shoe a superior feel, Brooks added the features below;